 The 1888 Matchwomen’s Strike is remembered as one of the major events in the fight for the rights of working women in this country, and yet a leading member of the strike committee, who went on to become one of the first working-class women to represent their Union at the TUC; Sarah Chapman - lies in an unmarked, near invisible; pauper's grave.

-Her grave in London's Manor Park, no more than a grassy footpath with no identification or markings whatsoever; is about to be flattened or 'mounded-over' as the official term is, in order to reclaim cemetery land and to build on it!
+Her grave in London's Manor Park, no more than a grassy footpath with no identification or markings whatsoever; is about to be flattened or 'mounded-over' as the official term is, in order to reclaim cemetery land.

 Whilst the government seems happy to spend millions on maintaining statues and memorials of politicians and war heroes (usually male), they totally ignore the heroes of everyday people, many of whom were women and without whom many of the human rights and worker's rights we enjoy today; would never have become reality.

 Now, Sarah Chapman's relatives and supporters are fighting to save her grave and to get a decent memorial and marking established in her name, in honour of the sacrifices she made at a time when women were scorned upon and denied basic human rights in so many ways; not to mention in the workplace.